 - additional butter or shortening for greasing the bowl

-- 6 ounces fresh grated whole milk mozzarella cheese, about 2 cups¹
+- 6 ounces fresh grated whole milk mozzarella cheese (about 2 cups, see notes)

 - Optional: 1 ½ cups pasta sauce for dipping